 The Plein Air Group meets Tuesday afternoons, weather permitting.
 No reservation required; no extra fee!
 Just show up at the site.
-If you want to be notified of upcoming outings, contact plein air chair co-ordinator Susan Lea Hackett at 209-965-0253
+If you want to be notified of upcoming outings, contact plein air co-ordinator Susan Lea Hackett at 209-965-0253

 A little bit about the show and our group.
 The Mother Lode Art Association has been hosting events for over 60 years.
 It is a very active group and one of the most active is the “Plein Air” painting group.